emutos/manual/usermanual/docs/index.md

 * <a id="rom" ></a>ROM: Read Only Memory, usually not reprogrammable.
 See also EPROM.

 * <a id="vdi"></a>VDI: *Virtual Device Interface*, provides low level drawing (lines, polygons, etc.), font support, and handles user events such as mouse clicks.

+* <a id="wildcards"></a>Wild card: A wild card lets you select multiple characters, and in EmuTOS they are often used in file selections.
+EmuTOS allows two wild cards. * means the file selection software will accept any legal character from this position to the end of the field.
+So ``*.WPF`` would find all files with that extension. ? is a wild card for that one character position.
+So ``A?C.C`` would select all files that have a three letter name with A in the first place, any character in the second, C in the third place, no other characters in the name, and an extension of "C".

 ## Resources ##